 Miami is an international hotspot filled with delicious Cuban cuisine, exotic nightclubs, and miles upon miles of beaches, making Florida one of the most-traveled to states in the U.S. Whether you want to pick up a Cuban-inspired cigar in Little Havana or would like to explore gorgeous neighborhoods famous for their brightly colored art-deco designs, Miami has it all.
 Before stepping foot into the white sand beaches, be sure to book a hotel, most facilities ranging from $100 – $250, depending on how many stars the place has been rated.
-A lot of hotels offer guests exclusive offers, including complimentary breakfast and free shuttle rides out of Miami International Airport.
+A lot of hotels offer guests exclusive offers, including complimentary breakfast and shuttle rides out of Miami International Airport.

 Local beaches and rides throughout downtown Miami